VascoSch92/sequentium/README.md

 For an exhaustive list of all sequences implemented in Sequentium, please click [here](https://github.com/VascoSch92/sequentium/blob/main/sequence/SEQUENCES_LIST.md).

+If you would like to contribute to the project, take a look to the section [_How to contribute_](https://github.com/VascoSch92/sequentium/wiki/5.-How-to-contribuite) in the wiki.

 ## Quick start

 To install Sequentium, use the following command: